-phillips & hunt Evacuation Orders
+phillips, hunt, walker & hanna Evacuation Orders

 No one wants to be told they must leave their home, especially if that home is in danger.
 However, the purpose of evacuation orders is to protect the people, focus and preserve limited resources of first responders (police, paramedics and fire fighters) and enforce laws and local, state and federal governments are allowed to create and enforce regulations that promote public safety.